6502-asm/6502-asm-go/README.md

-_6502-asm_ is an assembler for our school computer.
+_6502-asm_ is an assembler for our school computer's assembly.

 Example program that adds two numbers stored in registers `A` and `B`.
 ```